theengs/decoder/docs/participate/adding-decoders.md

 - 24, The index of the data source where the value exists.
 - 4, The length of the data in bytes (characters in the string).
 - true/false, If the value in the data source should have it's endianness reversed before converting.
 - (optional)true/false, Sets if the resulting value can be a negative number.
+Defaults to true when omitted.

 ```
  "properties":{